QasimAbbas/qasimabbas.github.io/aboutme.md

 My name is Qasim Abbas.
 I have the following qualities:

 - I rock a great beard
-- I'm extremely loyal to my family
+- I'm extremely loyal to my friends and family

 What else do you need?